spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 }
 ```

-This system iterates through every entity with a `Bar` component and sends a delete entity request.
+This system iterates through every entity with a `Bar` and a SpatialEntityId component and sends a delete entity request.

 ### 4. Entity query